Affirmative action in the United States: Kennedy (1961–1963)

-Johnson administration (1963–1969)
+Johnson (1963–1969)

-Lyndon B. Johnson, the Texan Democrat and Senate Majority Leader from 1955 to 1961, began to consider running for high office, and in doing so showed how his racial views differed from those held by many White Americans in the traditional South.
+Lyndon B. Johnson, the Texas Democrat and Senate Majority Leader from 1955 to 1961, began to consider running for high office, and in doing so showed how his racial views differed from those held by many White Americans in the traditional South.
 In 1957, Johnson brokered a civil rights act through Congress.
 The bill established a Civil Rights Division and Commission in the Justice Department.
 The commission was empowered to investigate allegations of minority deprivation of rights.

 The first time "affirmative action" is used by the federal government concerning race is in President John F. Kennedy's Executive Order 10925, which was chaired by Vice President Johnson.
 At Johnson's inaugural ball in Texas, he met with a young black lawyer, Hobart Taylor, Jr., and gave him the task to co-author the executive order.
 "Affirmative action" was chosen due to its alliterative quality.
 The term "active recruitment" started to be used as well.
 This order, albeit heavily worked up as a significant piece of legislation, in reality carried little actual power.
 The scope was limited to a couple hundred defense contractors, leaving nearly $7.5 billion in federal grants and loans unsupervised.

-NAACP had many problems with JFK's "token" proposal.
+The NAACP had many problems with JFK's "token" proposal.
 They wanted jobs.
 One day after the order took effect, NAACP labor secretary Herbert Hill filed complaints against the hiring and promoting practices of Lockheed Aircraft Corporation.
 Lockheed was doing business with the Defense Department on the first billion-dollar contract.
 Due to taxpayer-funding being 90% of Lockheed's business, along with disproportionate hiring practices, black workers charged Lockheed with "overt discrimination."
 Lockheed signed an agreement with Vice President Johnson that pledged an "aggressive seeking out for more qualified minority candidates for technical and skill positions.

 This agreement was the administration's model for a "plan of progress."
 Johnson and his assistants soon pressured other defense contractors, including Boeing and General Electric, to sign similar voluntary agreements indicating plans for progress.
 However, these plans were just that, voluntary.
 Many corporations in the South, still afflicted with Jim Crow laws, largely ignored the federal recommendations.

 This eventually led to LBJ's Civil Rights Act, which came shortly after President Kennedy's assassination.
 This document was more holistic than any President Kennedy had offered, and therefore more controversial.
 It aimed not only to integrate public facilities, but also private businesses that sold to the public, such as motels, restaurants, theaters, and gas stations.
 Public schools, hospitals, libraries, parks, among other things, were included in the bill as well.
 It also worked with JFK's executive order 11114 by prohibiting discrimination in the awarding of federal contracts and holding the authority of the government to deny contracts to businesses who discriminate.
 Maybe most significant of all, Title VII of the Civil Rights Act aimed to end discrimination in all firms with 25 or more employees.
 Another provision established the Equal Employment Opportunity Commission as the agency charged with ending discrimination in the nation's workplace.